conradev/BlockTypeDescription/README.md

 BlockTypeDescription adds a block's type signature to its description.
 It makes debugging more transparent, and turns an otherwise useless description into a useful one.

+Because this project replaces an existing method on the private `NSBlock` class, this should be used **for debugging purposes only**.

 ## Example Usage

 ``` objective-c